wei-lin-liao/Computer-Vision-and-Image-Processing/Color-Transformation/README.md

 ---

-The following steps are excuted for every pixel of the image.
+The following steps are executed for every pixel of the image.

 step (1) Transform 「Nonlinear RGB」 to 「Linear RGB」 ( Gamma effect )